Find Accommodation in South Africa

 Rumour has it that these eels have been living here for the past 125 years.

-You also don't have to stay in Stilbaai to enjoy the beauty of the area.
-'Eden Country', also known as the T4 route, links the towns of Albertinia, Stilbaai, Riversdale, Heidelberg and Witsand.
+You also don’t have to stay in Stilbaai to enjoy the beauty of the area.
+‘Eden Country’, also known as the T4 route, links the towns of Albertinia, Stilbaai, Riversdale, Heidelberg and Witsand.
 Just outside Stilbaai, on this route, are quite a few alternative places to stay, most of them on farms that escape the havoc of town, yet place you easily within reach of the beach and attractions.
-And make sure that you have time to include Wild Olive Guest Farm's breakfasts or lunches.
-The farm not only makes delicious home-grown food, but produces enough organic produce to supply the locals with food too.

 As we wound our way away from town we passed men up to their thighs in the estuary, hoping to catch a cob or two when the tide is in.
 Idyllic, yes.
 Just not during the silly season.

-Still Bay Links:
+Still Bay Info: